 With its delta kinematics system and its low moved mass, the parallel robot enables high operation speeds.
 The delta robot is regarded as a model mechatronics product.
 It incorporates mechanical components such as joints and axles, electronic components such as servomotors and control boards and a robot controller that ensures precise positioning of the gripper arm.
-THEILINGER has over ten years' experience in deploying its tested and proven robot controller in industrial applications, picking components from the moving conveyor belt and placing them with absolute precision.
+THEILINGER has decades of experience in deploying its tested and proven robot controller in industrial applications, picking components from the moving conveyor belt, and placing them with absolute precision.

 The intelligent system

-The In-Sight 5401 communicates continuously with the robot program, which ultimately controls the entire THEILINGER multifeeder system.
+The In-Sight solution communicates continuously with the robot program, which ultimately controls the entire THEILINGER multi-feeder system.
 This means that no additional PLC (programmable logic controller) is needed.
 This simplification of the process helped to cut both capital investment and maintenance costs.

 The system was designed to enable the operator to change product jobs independently, with no need for programming skills and with minimal effort.
 The machine can be reconfigured for new components in just a few minutes, with just a few clicks.

-To make operation of the multifeeder as easy as possible, the THEILINGER engineers automated the robot calibration process.
-At the press of a button, the delta robot places the component at various positions and synchronizes the exact positioning with the In-Sight 5401.
+To make operation of the multi-feeder as easy as possible, the THEILINGER engineers automated the robot calibration process.
+At the press of a button, the delta robot places the component at various positions and synchronizes the exact positioning with the In-Sight vision system.
 The intelligent vision system is referenced to the coordinates system of the robot, ensuring that the exact position on the conveyor belt is ascertained at high speed.

 The operator can calibrate the system independently at any time.
 THEILINGER incorporated In-Sight Explorer as an add-on component and uses In-Sight Explorer for in-process adjustment of key parameters, such as the gray-scale value, is used to assess the quality of the center hole.
 The acquisition rate and the number of components to be detected can also be adapted to changing requirements.